sandialabs/seacas/README.md

  * `#define Platform normal`  For most cases, leave the Platform define as "normal"; however,
     * if building on "interix", define it as interix;
     * if building for "redstorm", define it as redstorm;

+ * If you want to enable the experimental CGNS support, change the line "#define UseCGNS NO" to "#define UseCGNS YES"

 ### platform.cf
 Edit `platform.cf` (platform=hardware or os type) [`linux.cf`, `darwin.cf`, ?.cf]